 The stylus, or pen, is a key component of the drawing tablet.
 Some pens are wired to the tablet; others are wireless.
 You’ll always know where a wired stylus is, but a wireless pen gives you far more flexibility of movement.

-Some styluses run from batteries, while a wired stylus might be powered by the tablet itself.
-Though the battery-powered pen may provide a few more features, a stylus without a battery is lighter and easier to use.
+Some styluses run on battery power, while a wired stylus might be powered by the tablet itself.
+Though the battery-powered pen may provide a few more features, a battery-free stylus is lighter and easier to use.

 Sometimes referred to as shortcut keys or express keys, these are most commonly physical buttons located on the frame around the screen.
 Different models of drawing tablets offer a variety of shortcut button configurations.

-The best tablets are able to display at least 16.7 million colors with the most expensive boasting 1.07 billion.
+The best tablets are able to display at least 16.7 million colors, and the most expensive boast 1.07 billion.
 Lower-quality tablets offer a lower maximum number of colors, but at least 16.7 million are needed for creating precise graphics.
-If you’re not creating documents or drawings which require that level of precision, you can save a bit with a lower number of colors.
+If you’re not creating documents or drawings that require that level of precision, you can save a bit with a lower number of colors.

 Modern drawing tablets provide a variety of connection options.
 USB cable is the most common method of connecting to a computer, but some units also offer WiFi, Bluetooth, and HDMI connectivity.

-To provide a realistic interpretation of the artist’s work, a drawing tablet must be able to differentiate between light and heavy pressure from fingers or a pen.
+To provide a realistic interpretation of the artist’s work, a drawing tablet must also be able to differentiate between light and heavy pressure from fingers or a pen.
 Also called pen pressure, this feature determines how light, bold, thick, or thin lines are when drawn on the tablet's screen.

 Most drawing tablets can distinguish 1,024 levels of pressure.
 Some can determine up to 2,048 different levels.
-Additionally, not all tablets recognize finger touches; some require a pen.
+Additionally, not all tablets recognize finger touches; some require the use of a pen.

 If you want touch capability, be sure the tablet you choose includes this feature, which is typically referred to as multi-touch.

 Drawing tablets are available in many sizes.
 Smaller tablets are designed for portability, meaning it’s easy for artists to take them anywhere.
 They are also suitable for young budding artists that don't need a huge screen.
 Larger tablets are intended for use on a desktop.
 If you have a studio where you do a lot of work, a large, stationary tablet can be a nice option.

 Other key differentiators of drawing tablet types include pressure sensitivity, price, display colors, and display resolution.